-By joining the ranks of KDE developers, you will get to implement new features and defeat daunting bugs, all while collaborating to make coherent and stable releases.
+By joining the ranks of KDE developers, you will get to implement new features and defeat bugs both daunting and simple, all while collaborating to make coherent and stable releases.
 Developers collaborate in teams based on what area they are working in.
-These can be small teams working on a single application, up to large teams working on group of related pieces of software.
+These can be small teams working on a single application, up to large teams working on a group of related pieces of software.
 Many developers are in more than one team.

 KDE runs or participates in several mentoring programs to help new developers, including an informal list of people who are willing to help newcomers get started.
 See the Mentoring page for more details.

 Support for Windows, macOS, and Linux distros that ship older software (such as Debian, Ubuntu/Kubuntu 18.04, and openSUSE Leap 15) is still experimental, and you may have a better experience doing your development in a virtual machine when using one of the distributions mentioned above.

 New to C++/Qt software development?

 Most KDE software is written in C++ using the Qt toolkit and KDE Frameworks.
 Though prior experience with these technologies or other programming languages is helpful, you don't need to be a C++ programmer to get started!
 For example, no programming knowledge whatsoever is required to do things like improve text labels.

 If you'd like to dive deeper, the Qt wiki contains a list of online books for learning Qt programming.
 Qt also provides lots of examples you can look at.
 Information about KDE Frameworks can be found on the KDE Developer Platform and KDE API website.

 To build software, you need a development environment: a set of tools that allows you to access and edit the source code, compile it into a form that the computer can run, and deploy it to a safe location.
 We will now go through the process of setting one up.
 To accomplish these tasks, you will need to enter commands using a terminal program, such as KDE's Konsole (but any terminal program will suffice).